 Students who fail to repay their loans are considered to be in default of their loan payments and are not eligible to receive future aid until the default status is either rehabilitated or paid in full.
 For more information regarding the consequences of defaulting on a Direct Loan visit the FSA Collections website.

 Students who are determined to have defaulted on loan payments obtained while at Alamo Colleges will be contacted by the Cennate i3 Group.
 Cennate i3 is the only organization affiliated with Alamo Colleges for loan default purposes.

 Will I be charged an interest rate on my loan?

-Complete the Spring 2014 Online Federal Direct Loan request
+Completing the Federal Direct Loan Process:

-Download the fillable PDF here and submit to your home campus
+Download the fillable PDF here and submit to your home campus.

 Parents who borrow a Federal Parent Loan for Undergraduate Students (PLUS) are subject to the following regulations beginning July 1, 2015:

 1. The Entrance Counseling Session is required for parents who are initially declined a PLUS Loan but eventually gain approval with a cosigner.
 Go to www.studentloans.gov